Bunlong/git-commit-emoji/README.md

 # Git Commit Emoji

-A new way to write Git commit messages is to use Emoji to determine the type of Git commit.
+A new way to write git commit messages is to use emoji to determine the type of git commit.

 The commit message with Emoji should be structured as follows: